MicrochipTech/PIC32MZW1_AnyCloud/README.md

 ## Secure Provisioning & Transport Layer Security

 The PIC32MZ-W1 Curiosity Boards kits are shipped with the WFI32 module variants that include an on-board [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) secure element.
 Since [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) devices are pre-provisioned, the customer does not need to programe the device certificate for each of his devices and the firmware can utilise the on-chip certificate to securely authenticate with AWS IoT Core/ Azure IoT Hub.

+## Known Issues and Limitations

+1. Only 'Extended Deep Sleep' mode is supported currently in Low Power feature.
+'Connected sleep' mode will be supported in future release.

+2. Connectivity to Azure IoT Hub is currently not possible with domain name containing 'gateway' in it.
+The user would need to do a 'nslookup <azure server>' and check if the domain name contains 'gateway'.
+In case it does, the connectivity to the Azure server will not be possible.

+3. Current drawn in 'Extended Deep Sleep' mode in Low Power is more than expected.